Legal Consequences Of Drug Addiction

-Along with the many health problems associated with drug abuse, people may also experience legal consequences related to possessing or selling illegal drugs.
+Along with the many health problems associated with drug use, people may also experience legal consequences related to possessing or selling illegal drugs.

-These consequences vary depending on a number of factors such as the state you live in and how often you have been charged with a drug-related offense.
+These consequences vary depending on many factors, such as the state you live in and how often you have been charged with a drug-related offense.

 Other factors that affect the legal consequences of drugs include the level of laws people have violated and the types of drug offenses they face.